-If you know that you have to take one of the above medications for a short time, then you must also use a backup birth control method for the duration of the medication plus four weeks after completing the medication.
-If you know that you will need to take the medication on a long-term basis, you should definitely talk with your doctor to discuss an alternative form of contraception.
+If you know that you have to take one of the above medications for a short time, then you must also use a backup birth control method for the duration of the drug plus four weeks after completing the medication.
+If you know that you will need to take the medication on a long-term basis, you should talk with your doctor to discuss an alternative form of contraception.

 Using Backup Birth Control Methods

 To eliminate any chances of falling pregnant while on birth control, you should consider using multiple birth control methods at the same time.
-Although the most common form of birth control is the pill, it does not prevent against STDs.
+Although the most common form of birth control is the pill, it does not prevent STDs.
 Therefore, it is a good idea to use another barrier method of birth control that does protect against STDs.

 Other times to use a backup method of birth control:

-- During the first seven days of starting the pill, especially if you use the Sunday or Quick start birth control pills.
+- During the first seven days of starting the pill, especially if you use the Sunday or Quickstart birth control pills.